How Many Letters and From Whom

-When asking for letters of recommendation, it is important to get a genuine sense whether he or she is indeed willing to write for you.
+When asking for letters of recommendation, it is important to get a genuine sense whether the letter writer is indeed willing to write for you.
 Your request should be phrased in such a way that, if the potential recommender does not feel comfortable writing for you, he or she can gracefully decline.
-Pressuring someone to write a letter for you is likely to result either in a lukewarm or qualified recommendation, which ultimately may do more harm than good.
 A tactful question, for example, might be, "Do you feel you know me well enough to write a strong letter of recommendation supporting my applications to law school?"
-With that in mind, you should aim to make this request in person if possible; if not, then a phone call is appropriate.
-Only if no other way is feasible should you ask someone by email to write you a letter of recommendation.
+With that in mind, you should aim to make this request in person if possible; if not, then a phone call or email is appropriate.